 Example postcard design with simple, focused information.

-When it comes to the copy (the text portion of the mailer), consider being bold and attention-grabbing.
+When it comes to the copy, consider being bold and attention-grabbing.
 Keep the message simple and focused on getting the recipient to take the desired action.
-What you write will depend upon what you're sending and what your goals are, but you can still employ a "less is more" mentality even with larger mailers or packages.
-Never lose sight of your goal, it's the reason you're spending money on a physical mail campaign.
+What you write will depend on what you're sending and what your goals are, but you can still employ a "less is more" mentality even with larger mailers or packages.
+Never lose sight of your goal, as it's the reason you're spending your money.
 Make every dollar count.

-- Provide a special URL that the recipient can use to take advantage of a special offer.
-For example, if you’re promoting an intro offer, provide a specific website URL within your direct mail postcard such as www.yourwebsite.com/mailoffer.
+- Provide a specific URL that the recipient can use to take advantage of a special offer.
+For example, if you’re promoting an intro offer, provide a specific page URL on your direct mail postcard such as www.yourwebsite.com/mailoffer.
 An example of this can be seen in the sample postcard design above.

-- If you can’t create new web pages on your website, you can still use a similar technique by creating a promotional code that you have your direct mail recipients reference when calling or submitting a form online.
+- If you can’t create new web pages on your website, you can still use a similar technique by creating a promotional code for direct mail recipients to reference when calling or submitting a form online.
 For example, if you’re promoting a holiday special you can simply put “call or contact us online and mention ‘holiday card 2017’ to take advantage of this special offer.”
-Similarly, on your website you can add a "Promo" form field where the recipient can enter the promotional code.
-If you can't add fields to your forms just ask the recipient to enter the code in the large body text box that your contact form most likely has.
+Similarly, on your website you can add a "promo" form field where the recipient can enter the promotional code.

 - Are your sales charts going up and to the right?
-That's a great sign that something is working, so if you can weed out data from the successes of your online campaigns then it should help to shine some light on the effectiveness of your direct mail efforts.
+That's a great sign that something is working.
+If you can weed out data from the successes of your online campaigns, then it should help to shine some light on the effectiveness of your direct mail efforts.

-Keep trying new things.
-If your first direct mail campaign doesn’t meet your expectations, take a look at what worked and what didn’t and then try again.
+As you test the waters of direct mail for your fitness business, keep trying new things.
+If your first campaign doesn’t meet your expectations, take a look at what worked and what didn’t and then try again.
 You'll also want to analyze the goals you set.
-Were they too lofty?
-That’s OK, you have to start somewhere and you can’t learn anything without trying, but keep in mind that you can be smart about this by segmenting your lists and only mailing things that will most likely be of interest to your desired recipient.
-Have a goal, don’t confuse the recipients with too many options, keep your design and copy simple and always focused on getting the recipient to take the action you want.
+Were they too ambitious?
+That’s okay—you have to start somewhere and you can’t learn anything without trying.
+Have a goal, don’t confuse the recipients with too many options, keep your design and copy simple, and always focused on getting the recipient to take the action you want.
 Happy sending!